 Corinna grew up playing classical music, but fell in love with folk music as a teenager.
 At age 18 she was cast as the only American in the internationally touring fiddle-pop sensation Barrage, with whom she performed for two years.

-In January 2016, Corinna and four string-playing friends set a world record playing their instruments at the summit of the 19,341ft Mt.
+A passionate volunteer, Corinna and four string-playing friends set a world record playing their instruments at the summit of the 19,341ft Mt.
 Kilimanjaro; their expedition raised funds for Tanzania's Kilimahewa Educational Centre.
-A passionate volunteer, she has also recently traveled to Bolivia to volunteer at La Senda Verde Wildlife Refuge, and is currently active with Adam Ezra Group’s nonprofit organization Rallysound.
+She has also helped over 200 US concertgoers register to vote, and is currently active with Adam Ezra Group’s nonprofit organization Rallysound as well as the Waltham Mutual Aid Network.